overwolf/overwolf.github.io/docs/topics/data-persistence.md

 ## Cookies

-Cookies are used to store a session's id.

-In the past, cookies were used to store various types of local information, with no real alternative.
+In the past, cookies were used to store various types of local information like session's id, with no real alternative.
 Cookies are severely limited in size and can't store too much - they are sent back and forth for every HTTP request and asset requests for Images/CSS/JavaScript files.
 Nowadays we have Web Storage API, IndexedDB, and a bunch of solid alternatives which are much less limited than cookies and enable you to store more types of data easily.

 ### Restrictions of cookies